valahraban/AID-World-Info-research-sheet/docs/Miscellaneous experiments discoveries.md

 Also giving the character the trait `silent` tends to make them deaf instead, I don't even know, just AID things.
 According to the guy testing this kind of mute character the presence of silent traits also made other characters use sing language more often.
 I don't know, it's AID, deal with it.

-### The WILSON format
+### Logic and logic symbols
-WILSON is a joke (yet highly effective) format born in Discord after taking the discovery that OpenAI taught the model to do logic and maths to the logical extreme.
-WILSON stands for World Info Logic Scripting Object Notation.
-This means representing WI as a freakish mixture of programming language conventions and logic symbols.
-No one has used it unironically yet, but early testing suggests logical functions are extremely effective for defining entities.
-A philosophy major needs to codify WILSON into a proper format with standard notation before it can be included in the research sheet.
-Example from birb:
+Onyx did testing on math in AID after the January update.
+It was discovered that somehow OpenAI taught the model how to do some logic and maths.
+Some users then took these concepts to the extreme.
+Many examples have been shared on Discord where 'equations' of logic symbols were highly effective at defining entities.
+One suggested term for this has been World Info Script Object Notation.
+If you want a better understanding of what's going on with the below examples, go read about 'tautology logic symbols'.
+Qweepa example provided by birb, BABA by Mr. Accountant:
 ```
 DEF:<Qweepa>:[ Qweepa ⇔ <mammal∧<bunny&lemming_hybrid>fluffy∧blob_shaped∧secret_evil∧wings_cherub∧herbivore<¬good¬carnivore>>.]
 ```